matthewpalmer/increment-oss/README.md

 # Increment

 **A powerful offline-first goal and progress tracker with advanced customization, real-time sync, and a polished React UI.**
-Built end-to-end with a focus on performance, scalability, and delightful user experience.

 ![Screenshot showing the Increment web dashboard](./docs/screenshot-1.png "Increment goal and time tracking")